-Off Fleek is a five minute short from writer/director Steven Dorrington.
-An effects-heavy piece of body horror centered around cyberbullying, it does a good job of getting its message across in minimal time.
+Off Fleek is a five-minute short from writer/director Steven Dorrington.
+An effects-heavy piece of body horror centred around cyberbullying, it does a good job of getting its message across in minimal time.

 Emma (Shona O’Sullivan)is having dinner with her family when her phone begins going off.
 Her younger sister (Phoebe Rawlinson) asks if that’s a boyfriend messaging so often.
 Her mother (Nicola Goodchild, After Death) snaps she wouldn’t know as Emma never tells her anything.
 Dad (Patrick Marlowe) just sits there silently